zhol0777/is-this-good/README.md

 ## Prebuilt Keyboards

-Believe it or not, you may not require something as robust as whatever build that some Keyboard YouTuber is showing off with a $400 price tag in the preview thumbnail!
+Believe it or not, you may not require something as robust as whatever build that some Keyboard YouTuber is showing off with a $700 price tag in the preview thumbnail!
 A healthy mindset recognizes that a keyboard is a tool, and either your tool works for you, or works against you; a good prebuilt board will work for you, and get everything you need without getting in your way.
 Things to keep in mind:

 - The Good Brands
   - Some brands are preferred by the MechKeys server than others.
 Leopold is known to have binned (cherry-picked) Cherry MX switches.
 Them, Varmilo and Keychron are known to apply some grease on their stabilizer wires to prevent stabilizer rattle.
+ABKO makes tanks, and so on.
 - Plate mounted stabilizer limitations
-  - Most prebuilts have their PCBs wave-soldered together, which is a process too hot for most PCB mounted stabilizers to survive; hence, most prebuilts are built with plate mount stabilizers
+  - Most prebuilts have their PCBs wave-soldered together, which is a process too hot for most PCB mounted stabilizers to survive; hence, most prebuilts are built with plate mount stabilizers.
+They will generally be unable to be upgraded with other PCB mount stabilizers.
 - Factory lube on stabilizers
   - Some gamery prebuilts will probably lack this, since stabilizer wire rattle is part of the fun!
 Other manufacturers (Leopold, Varmilo, Keychron) will have some sort of grease applied to the stabilizer wires on your boards and reduce rattle.
 If you don’t intend on injecting your stabilizer housings with Superlube, this is nice to have!
 - Non-Standard Bottom row layouts (ex.
 6.5u spacebar on some Corsair layouts)